gaelfoppolo/gaelfoppolo.com/_drafts/decoding-array-gracefully.md

 Since the introduction of `Codable`, transforming APIs into data models has been a blessing.
 All you need is a simple conformance to the `Decodable` protocol, and let Swift do its magic.

 But sometimes, you need more control.
-Quickly, you end up declaring your coding keys or overriding the default implementation of `init(from: Decoder)`.
+Quickly, you end up declaring your coding keys and overriding the default implementation of `init(from: Decoder)`, to state your own business logic.

 Eventually you'll get exactly what you want.
 Well, *almost* exactly.